Jennal/JTEvent/README.md

 public:
     /* some code we don't care about */

-    //this is the slot to event which we just make void onChangedSlot(int newVal)
+    //this is the slot to event which we just made void onChangedSlot(int newVal)
     {
     	if (newVal == m_val) return;